uchexz0977/alx-low_level_programming/0x00-hello_world/README.md

+A programme for all c
-A script for a Preprocessor
+A script for a Preprocessor,compiler